UDFs

 falkor.register('intersection', intersection);

-With these functions defined we can proceed implementing Jaccard similarity Create similarity.js as follows:
+With these functions defined, proceed to implement Jaccard similarity.
+Create similarity.js as follows:

 function jaccard(a, b) {